Tetris & Dr. Mario: Gameplay

 Tetris & Dr. Mario shares a similar design to the respective NES versions of the games included while featuring music from their Game Boy versions.
 In Tetris, players must use different types of falling tetrominoes to form complete lines from the left to the right of the playfield, without any holes between them.
 Completed lines will disappear and cause any blocks on top to fall towards the bottom.
 Players can rotate the blocks to place them in specific spots, and can also hold down to make them fall faster.
 Once all the blocks reach the top of the screen, the game will be over.
 Tetris includes the "A-Type" and "B-Type" modes from the Game Boy version, alongside a head-to-head multiplayer mode.

 In Dr. Mario, players must use colored pills to defeat the viruses littered around the playfield.
 Viruses come in red, yellow and blue, and must be eliminated by matching two or more same-colored pills either horizontally or vertically.
 These pills can be one solid color or a mixture of two, one on each side.
 Pills can be rotated around, and can be dropped faster by pressing down.
 Once all the viruses have been cleared, the player will move onto the next stage.
 The game will be over if the pills reach the top of the screen.
 Dr. Mario features a two-player mode where both players must compete against each other to clear the stage of viruses.

 Alongside both games, a "Mixed Match" multiplayer mode is also included, where players must compete for the most points before time runs out.
-The mode transitions between both games as players progress, beginning at Tetris' B-Type mode before moving to Dr. Mario and so forth.
-The player with the most points at the end is deemed the winner.
-Before the game begins, players can customize the game's music, time limit, and difficulty level.
+The mode transitions between both games as players progress, beginning on Tetris' B-Type mode before moving to Dr. Mario and so forth.
+The player with the most points at the end is the winner.
+Before the game begins, players can customize the music, time limit, and difficulty level.

 Reception

+Since its release, Tetris & Dr. Mario has sold 6 million copies, which a Kombo writer attributed to its Mixed Match mode.

+From contemporary reviews, Nintendo Power wrote that the game was appropriately challenging and fun.
+A reviewer in GamePro stated that the sharp controls and absorbing action made the game better and while complimenting the graphics and sounds, the reviewer said they "aren't key factors here."

+Both GamePro and Nintendo Power found the highlights to be the "Mixed Match" mode and two-player modes respectively while saying the game may not have much to offer to players who already own either Tetris or Dr. Mario.